 Fig. 3.
 Simultaneous treatment of E. coli with tavaborole and norvaline slows down rates of tavaborole resistance evolution but increases the risk of multidrug resistance.
-(A) The plot shows gradual acquisition of tavaborole resistance in the evolving E. coli populations: six populations that evolved in the presence of tavaborole (as shown in Fig. 1 and SI Appendix, Fig. 51) and six populations that evolved in the presence of tavaborole and norvaline (0.3 mM).
+(A) The plot shows gradual acquisition of tavaborole resistance in the evolving E. coli populations: six populations that evolved in the presence of tavaborole (as shown in Fig. 1 and SI Appendix, Fig. S1) and six populations that evolved in the presence of tavaborole and norvaline (0.3 mM).
 For this experiment, aliquots of each of the evolving populations were taken at days 1 to 10 of the experiment, regrown overnight, diluted to $OD{600} = 0.1$, and regrown in the presence of tavaborole (10 μg/mL).
-A illustrates that, in the presence of tavaborole and norvaline, it took the E. coli populations ~1 to 2 donger to evolve detectable tavaborole resistance compared to the experiment in which E. coli were treated with tavaborole only.
-(B) Targeted sequencing of the leuS gene in 90 random colonies (15 colonies per each of the 6 populations) shows that most of the E. coli colonies that evolved during norvaline/tavaborole cotreatment do not have mutations in the leuS gene, indicating that tavaborole resistance in these cells was acquired through mechanisms other than mutations in the editing domain of LeuRS.
-(C) The growth curves illustrates tetracycline resistance in the E. coli populations (collected at day 8 of the experiment) that evolved in the presence of tavaborole and norvaline (growth curves A-F) or tavaborole alone (growth curves co-A-co-F).
-Four of the six populations evolved in the presence of tavaborole, and norvaline could also grow in the presence of tetracycline (10 μg/mL), indicating a multidrug resistance phenotype.
+A illustrates that, in the presence of tavaborole and norvaline, it took the E. coli populations ~1 to 2 d longer to evolve detectable tavaborole resistance compared to the experiment in which E. coli were treated with tavaborole only.
+(B) Targeted sequencing of the leuS gene in 90 random colonies (15 colonies per each of the 6 populations) shows that most of the E. coli colonies that evolved during norvaline/tavaborole cotreatment do not have mutations in the leuS gene, indicating that tavaborole resistance in the E. coli populations (Cl) The growth curves illustrates tetracycline resistance in the E. coli populations evolved in the presence of tavaborole and norvaline (growth curves A-F) or tavaborole alone (growth curves co-A-co-F).
+Four of the six populations evolved in the presence of tavaborole and norvaline could also grow in the presence of tetracycline (10 μg/mL), indicating a multidrug resistance phenotype.

-and leading to the rapid and selective suppression of drugresistant E. coli populations.
+and leading to the rapid and selective suppression of drug-resistant E. coli populations.

 Given that resistance to many synthetic drugs evolves primarily through alterations of a drug's target (11), it is entirely possible that a conceptually similar approach could be applied to develop antiresistance strategies for other drugs.
 By encouraging the natural competition between resistant and nonresistant cells during the "off" phases of the "on-off" cycles of adaptive therapy (e.g., by administration of norvaline following the cycle of tavaborole administration), we can potentially accelerate adaptive therapies by significantly shortening their drug-free phases.
-Thus, our study provides an important opportunity and adds to nian Territory occupied on December 31, 202 the current arsenal of strategies [including collateral sensitivity, spatial competition constrains (47), containment strategy (48), and others (49)] of how to use a drug to minimize the threat of drug-resistance evolution.
+Thus, our study provides an important opportunity and adds to the current arsenal of strategies [including collateral sensitivity, spatial competition constrains (47), containment strategy (48), and others (49)] of how to use a drug to minimize the threat of drug-resistance evolution.